nasa/WellClear/DAIDALUS/README.md

   default when a `Daidalus` object is created.
 However, this configuration should only be used as reference to an ideal algorithm with perfect information.
-  This configuration can be obtained with the following code:
+  This configuration can be obtained as follows.
   ```java
   Daidalus daa  = new Daidalus();
   ```